ddoherty6/18-Social-Network-API/README.md

 ## Dependencies

 This backend runs on node, and uses ExpressJS for the server, MongoDB for database via Mongoose as the ODM, and MomentJS to format the timestamps.

+## Collaboration

+Please reach out to me at ddoherty6@gmail.com if you would like access to the repository for collaboration.